 There is no doubt about it - wood decks make great outdoor living spaces.
 Decks are versatile – they can be a stylish entertainment space, a safe surface upon which children can play, and create an attractive focal point in any garden.
 Despite the many advantages of wood decks, some people are put off the idea because they think the wood will become a slippery surface when it's wet.
 No-one wants a dangerous and unusable space on their doorstep.

 It's time to dispel this myth - wood decking won't become slippery when wet unless mould, algae or moss is present on the surface.
-The good news is that it's easy to prevent this from happening, and its easily fixable if it does.
+The good news is that it's easy to prevent wood decking from becoming slippery, and it's easily fixable if it does.

 Non-coated decking will absorb more moisture and retain it for longer.
 Wood staying wet for long periods can facilitate mould, algae and moss growth.
 Moisture retention is a particular problem for decks that don't get much sun, for example, if they are shaded by trees or in north-facing gardens.